mationai/mation-spec/README.md

 Features unlikely to be supported to keep Mation simple.
 - String line continuations - use string templates for multi-line strings

+## Used By
+- [foldMation](https://foldmation.com) - for human readable origami folding instructions DSL to JSON translation.

 ## LICENSE

 Apache 2.0